kcapp/api/README.md

 * Now you have a built `executable` which can be run to start the `API`

 ## Configuration
-Configuration is done through `yaml`
+Configuration is done through `yaml`.
+All options can be set in `config/config.yaml`

+### Database
+Information about the database, and its configuration can be found in [kcapp-database](https://github.com/kcapp/database)